 Yes.
 It is very common for salaried individuals to have all their taxes deducted by their employer in form of TDS.
-Still you should file income tax return to claim any refund and/or carry forward any losses.
+Still, you should file an income tax return to claim any refund and/or carry forward any losses.

-– Select Type Of Payment and Nature Of Payment
+– Select the Type Of Payment and Nature Of Payment

 – Select Bank Name and you will be redirected to the net banking site, make payment, and Save Challan 281 for your records.